 - In exceptional circumstances, the school sometimes places pupils in alternative provision either on a full or part time basis.
 The school recognises the additional vulnerabilities of these pupils and that the responsibility for their safeguarding remains with the school.
-The school has put in place checks to ensure the provider meets the needs of each pupil and there is regular communication on their welfare, well-being and safety. - This also applies to children who cannot attend school for health reasons, and will be considered on a case by case basis.
+The school has put in place checks to ensure the provider meets the needs of each pupil and there is regular communication on their welfare, well-being and safety.
+We ensure that: all AP providers are Ofsted registered; students are visited on a regular basis and are seen in person; attendance is collected by the attendance team. - This also applies to children who cannot attend school for health reasons, and will be considered on a case by case basis.